LengoLabs/qbot/README.md

 qbot is an advanced, easy to setup, free, and unbranded Discord-Roblox ranking bot.
 The instructions to set it up and host it are available here: https://github.com/yogurtsyum/qbot/wiki/setup.

 There is currently 1 branches of qbot available:
-`5.4` - The latest version of qbot with many features.
+`master` - The latest version of qbot with many features.

 **Support**
 If at any time while using qbot, you need support with it, then feel free to join our support server here: https://discord.gg/PHHrjzY.